Why Roger Daltrey Wanted to Shelve the Who’s ‘It’s Hard’

 Townshend, showing his dedication to rebounding from Face Dances, challenged his fellow band members to openly discuss any ideas regrading the sound and lyrical direction of the record before anyone would start writing.
 While common ground was hard to come by, the members eventually decided that their empathy for the planet and the people on it combined with the highly volatile times was rife with subject matter.

 "I felt that suddenly the band had an outside purpose and it really did unify us a lot," Townshend says of this time.
 "It made us feel like human beings, part of society, living on a planet, not as isolated superstars who were worried about advancing middle age, money problems, whether they could buy another radiator cap for their Rolls-Royces.
 We were living in the real world again."

-The album's biggest hit, ‘Athena,’ was penned by Townshend after meeting engaged actress Theresa Russell and immediately falling for her — only to have his affection not returned.
-The track would climb to No. 28 on the singles chart and No. 3 on the mainstream rock chart, but despite its radio play, it was not a favorite of the band when it came to the live setting, and they eventually took it out of their sets.
+The album's biggest hit, "Athena," was penned by Townshend after meeting engaged actress Theresa Russell and immediately falling for her.
+(She didn't return the affection.)
+The track climbed to No. 28 on the singles chart and No. 3 at mainstream rock, but despite the radio airplay, it was not a favorite of the band when it came to the live setting, and they eventually cut the song from set lists.

-‘Eminence Front,’ on the other hand, quickly became a staple of the band's live show, with Townshend creating a different solo for the song every night.
-The track would reach No. 5 on the mainstream rock chart, but failed to break through to the Top 40 singles list.
+"Eminence Front," on the other hand, quickly became a staple of the band's live show, with Townshend creating a different solo for the song every night.
+The track reached No. 5 on the mainstream rock chart, but failed to break through to the Top 40 singles list.